 We continue to expect long term earnings growth of 4 to 6 percent off of a 2025 base year.
-This assumes a constructive outcome in our 2024 Washington general rate cases.
+This assumes constructive outcomes in our general rate cases.

-Our guidance does not include the effect of unusual or non-recurring items until the effects are known and certain.
+Our guidance does not include the effect of unusual or non-recurring items until the effects are probable.
 Various factors could cause actual results to differ materially from our expectations, including our earnings guidance.
 Please refer to our 10-K for 2023, and the cautionary statements below, for a full discussion of these factors.